ramonrpb/repo/README.md

 Spring Boot Starter
 ========================================

-This project reads files in github repository  [Spring Boot][spring-boot] .
+This project reads files in github repository  [Spring Boot] .

 Java 8 is needed to run this sample.
 Spring boot 2.3.9.RELEASE